Peaceful cyberfulness workspace by window with cup of coffee, notebook, pen, and potted plant overlooking city skyline during daytime

 Give up the delusion that burnout is the inevitable cost of success

 If you notice any of these signs, it’s important to take immediate action.
 Start by lowering your workload or reorganising your priorities to reduce pressure.
 Talk to a trusted manager or colleague and ask for short-term support to help you manage tasks more effectively.
-Increase your recovery efforts by taking extra short breaks, scheduling a full day off, or improving your sleep routine.
+Increase your recovery by taking extra short breaks, scheduling a full day off, or improving your sleep routine.
 If symptoms persist, especially if you experience depressive symptoms or chronic stress, seek professional help.
+Better sooner than later.

 Week 1 — Observe and protect